droliva10/ELK_Stack/README.md

 The `ansible.cfg` file must be edited to allow a second remote_user to access jumpbox remotely.

-These Beats allow collection to the following information from each machine:
+These Beats allow collection of the following information from each machine:

 - `Filebeat` collects log data of Syslogs, Sudo commands, SSH logins, New user and groups.
 Filebeat is very useful if you wanted to track SSH logins, successful and unsuccessful attempts.
 - `Metricbeat` collects CPU and Memory Usage, Load, and Network Traffic metrics.
 Metricbeat is very useful if you wanted to monitor general functionality and performance of a specific machine.